Reviews

 • File version history for easy recovery

-Pros: Most private mainstream cloud storage available · Verified fast speeds in 2026 testing · Ideal for confidential files
+Pros: Most private mainstream cloud storage available · Fast, stable speeds · Ideal for confidential files

 Best for: Journalists, lawyers, healthcare workers, and anyone storing sensitive files they need to keep truly private.